egoist/vue-timeago/README.md

 ## i18n support

-For all supported languages, see [/locales](https://github.com/egoist/vue-timeago/blob/master/locales), feel free to submit a Pull Request to help us support more languages!
+For all supported languages, see [/locales](https://github.com/egoist/vue-timeago/blob/master/locales), it's easy to add a new language support, feel free to submit a Pull Request to help us support more languages!

 ## Development